andyjzhong/roast/README.md

      <summary>Expand</summary>

 #### JavaScript
--   Debug calculation of Discounts, Taxes, and Subtotal.
+-   Debug calculation of discounts, taxes, and subtotal.
 -   Work on logic for order history.
+-   Added calculation of total bill based on refactored discounts, taxes, and subtotal.

 #### CSS
 -   Style Total section